 Federal regulation around airline delays and cancellations

 But according to the U. S. Department of Transportation’s website, there’s no federal regulation around airline delays and cancellations.
-Here’s what they say:
+Here’s what it says:

 “On international itineraries, passengers may be able to recover reimbursement under Article 19 of the Montreal Convention for expenses resulting from a delayed or canceled flight by filing a claim with the airline.
 If the claim is denied, you may pursue the matter in small claims court if you believe that the carrier did not take all measures that could reasonably be required to avoid the damages caused by the delay.”